 To write about myself or introduce myself on social media is not something I find quite easy –and that although I grew up in a household where there were we not only had friends and family visiting each day, but also oftentimes strangers.
 What counted was that they were exciting, interesting people that had something to talk about.
 The content was always more important than the shape.
 Maybe that is the reason why it feels hard to bring this lines into paper.
 I still want to try though.

-I was born in the former Soviet Union and grew up in a typical Russian family of intellectuals.
+I was born in the Ukraine and grew up in a typical russian-speaking family of intellectuals.

 My mother, a qualified physicist, who now works as a print designer is my friend and consultant.
 It’s from her that I got the emotional and sensitiveness.